Canada Post strikes to shift east to New Brunswick on Friday: CUPW

-OTTAWA — Canada Post employees were to shift their rotating strikes further east Friday into Fundy, N.B., just after midnight.
+OTTAWA — Canada Post employees were to shift their rotating strikes Friday into Sudbury, Ont., and Fundy, N.B., just after midnight.

 The job action followed walkouts Thursday in Sherbrooke, Que., Calgary, Red Deer, Alta., and Kelowna, B.C., that were all to end after one day.